ev3dev/ev3dev.github.io/docs/getting-started.md

 ## Step 7: Choose a programming language and write some code

 The brick can run the vast majority of popular programming languages, so your favorite language is probably supported.
+Pick your language and write some code!

 <a class="btn btn-md btn-primary" href="/docs/programming-languages"><span class="glyphicon glyphicon-console"></span> See the available programming languages</a>

-### Writing your own interface library

-If the language you want isn't listed, you still can use it, but you'll have to do more of the heavy lifting yourself.
-You can look at the [driver overview page](/docs/driver-overview/) for information on the interfaces you need to use to control devices.
-Once you get the hang of it, you can even write your own interface library and have it listed on the programming languages page!

 </div>
 </div>